vartan/Rettit/README.md

 #What is Rettit?
-Rettit is a simple browser extension that improves your reddit experience by simply loading retina thumbnails directly off of imgur links.
+Rettit is a simple browser extension that improves your reddit experience by simply loading retina thumbnails directly off of imgur/livememe image links.

 #How do I install Rettit?